Sam's Club: Other retail formats

 In Houston, Sam's Club opened Más Club in August 2009, a club geared towards the Hispanic population.
 Membership in Más Club was separate from membership in Sam's Club.
 The store eventually began a liquidation sale in December 2013, and was closed in February 2014.

 In October 2018, Sam's Club opened Sam's Club Now, a "mobile-first" retail store where customers use the Sam's Club Now mobile app to scan and pay for merchandise.
 Customers can also order items ahead of time with same-day curbside pickup at the store.
 The Sam's Club Now store is located in Dallas, TX.

-Controversy / Incidents
+Controversy and incidents

-In March 2020, a Sam's Club store in Midland, Texas was the site of a violent stabbing that wounded three Asian family members, including two young children.
+In March 2020, a Sam's Club store in Midland, Texas, was the site of a violent stabbing that wounded three Asian family members, including two young children.
 The suspect, a 19-year-old, allegedly believed the Chinese were responsible for the COVID-19 pandemic.

-In 2021 December, Sam's Club took a number of Xinjiang-produced goods off the shelves, with customer service claiming it's due to inventory issue.
-China's Central Commission for Discipline Inspection called the removal of goods "malicious", claiming it "exposes their stupidity and shortsightedness" and Sam's Club "will surely suffer the consequences" It sparked public outcry and boycott in China.
+In December 2021, Sam's Club took a number of Xinjiang-produced goods off the shelves, claiming an inventory issue.
+China's Central Commission for Discipline Inspection called the removal of goods "malicious", claiming that it "exposes their stupidity and shortsightedness" and that Sam's Club "will surely suffer the consequences".
+The removal sparked public outcry and boycott in China.
 A number of Chinese consumers cancelled or suspended their membership cards.